-Direct Unsubsidized Loans are non-need based, unlike Direct Subsidized Loans, and the government does not pay the interest while you’re in school, during any deferment, and during the grace period.
-The loan, like all others, will accrue interest from the minute it’s disbursed.
+Unlike Direct Subsidized Loans, Direct Unsubsidized Loans are non-need based and the government does not pay the interest while you’re in school, during any deferment, and during the grace period.
+You will be responsible for paying all interest, which begins accruing as soon as the loan is dispersed.

 Direct PLUS Loan

 Parents of undergraduate students and graduate or professional students can receive a Direct PLUS Loan from a school that participates in the Direct Loan Program.
 Some schools call this loan type a parent PLUS loan or grad PLUS loan to differentiate the two.